Scott Pearson | Executive Director

 Lenora Robinson Mills | Chief Operating Officer

-Lenora Robinson Mills is the Chief Operating Officer at DC PCSB, managing all internal operations.
-Prior to joining the agency, Lenora was Chief Operating Officer at Harlem Village Academies, a network of five public charter schools serving the Harlem community in New York City.
-In her previous role, Lenora managed all school operations, including data and technology, facilities, budgeting, human resources, compliance and legal issues, student discipline, strategic planning and organizational culture.
-Lenora received her bachelor’s degree in International Business/Finance from Howard University and her Masters in Business Administration and Masters in Education from Stanford University.
-While at Stanford, Lenora worked with Cesar Chavez Public Charter School through the Education Pioneers Graduate Fellows Program.
-Prior to graduate school, Lenora was an Investment Associate at ICV Partners, a middle market private equity firm, and an Analyst at UBS Investment Bank in their Global Media Group.
-Although she hails from Richmond, Virginia, Lenora has lived in Washington, DC, New York City and Northern California.
+Lenora Robinson Mills is the Chief Operating Officer at DCPCSB, managing all internal finance, operations, HR, organizational development and culture, data/IT systems and strategic initiatives, including sector planning and school closures.
+Prior to joining the agency, Ms. Mills was COO at Harlem Village Academies, a network of five public charter schools in New York City.
+There she managed all school operations, including data and technology, facilities, budgeting, HR, compliance and legal issues, student discipline, strategic planning and organizational culture.
+Ms. Mills received her bachelor’s degree in International Business/Finance from Howard University and her MBA and Masters in Education from Stanford University.
+Prior to graduate school, Ms. Mills worked on Wall Street in investment banking and private equity.

 Audrey Williams manages intergovernmental relations focusing on health, safety, transportation and recreation.
 She works with city agencies like the Department of Health (DoH), Department of Behavioral Health (DBH), Department of Transportation (DDOT), Department of Parks and Recreations (DPR), Office of the State Superintendent of Education (OSSE) and nonprofits to bring services and support to DC public charter schools.
 Previously, she managed media and government relations at DC PCSB.
 Ms. Williams also worked in telecommunications marketing at Verizon.
 She was a Congressional Fellow with Brookings Institution, working with U.S. Rep. Robert Andrews (D-NJ) and helping to rewrite legislation and negotiate on the member's behalf as part of the reauthorization of the Higher Education Act.
 She holds a Bachelor of Arts in Journalism from New York University and a Master of Science in Marketing from University of Maryland, University College.